-- policy, transit-oriented development policy, or other similar policy. - (ii) The agency's adopted land use plan or policy requires that at least 25 percent of all residential units to be developed on the parcels covered by the adopted land use plan or policy are affordable pursuant to Section 102(a) of these Guidelines. - (iii) While the agency is required to develop all the affordable units in the agency's adopted land use plan or policy, before the agency is permitted to dispose of land for non-housing purposes, the agency must have in place a legally binding agreement(s), entered into since January 1, 2020, to dispose of at least 25 percent of the land for affordable housing in the agency's adopted plan or policy (see below for examples).

-EXAMPLES:

-If an agency's land use plan proposes to develop 300 units of housing, the following formula would apply: $300 \times .25 = 75$ affordable units in the plan. $75 \times .25 = 17$ affordable units pursuant to a legally binding agreement.

-If an agency's land use plan proposes to develop 1,000 units of housing, the following formula would apply: $1,000 \times .25 = 250$ affordable units in the plan. $250 \times .25 = 62$ affordable units pursuant to a legally binding agreement.

-- (B) Land disposed of for residential purposes shall: - (i) Be put out subject to the local agency's open, competitive solicitation process or put out to open, competitive bid by the local agency, provided that all entities identified in Government Code section 54222, subdivision (a), are invited to participate. - (ii) Include the appropriate affordability requirements for each housing project in covenants or restrictions recorded against the surplus land.
-At least 25 percent of the residential units proposed, in the entirety of the land use plan or policy, but not necessarily individual projects, must be affordable pursuant to Section 102(a) of these Guidelines.
-These housing requirements do not need to be met in the project being proposed but do need to be met over the entirety of the land use plan or policy. - (19) Land subject to Government Code section 54222.3.1.
-HCD may request additional information to confirm land is eligible for the exemption. - (d) Section 103, subdivisions (c)(1)-(c)(17) of these Guidelines, with the exception of subdivision (c)(8), do not apply if the surplus land is located in one of the four locations listed below.
-If the surplus land is located in one of these four locations, an NOA for open space purposes must be sent via email or certified mail to the entities identified in Government Code section 54222(b) and HCD.
-The local agency must follow the steps outlined in Government Code section 54230.5(b)(1), with the exception of any restrictions to be recorded against the property if the property is sold to another state or local agency.
-A local agency is permitted, but not required, to send the NOA to affordable housing providers.
+- (i) The agency has an adopted land use plan or policy that designates at least 50 percent of the gross acreage covered by the adopted land use plan or policy for residential purposes and that plan proposes to develop the greater of either at least 300 residential units or at least 10 residential units per gross acre, averaged across all land covered by the land use plan or policy.
+Land use plans or policies include but are not limited to an adopted land use plan, land use program, joint development policy, transit-oriented development policy, or other similar policy. - (ii) The agency's adopted land use plan or policy requires that at least 25 percent of all residential units to be developed on the parcels covered by the adopted land use plan or policy are affordable pursuant to Section 102(a) of these Guidelines. - (iii) While the agency is required to develop all the affordable units in the agency's adopted land use plan or policy, before the agency is permitted to dispose of land for non-housing purposes, the agency must have in place a legally binding agreement(s), entered into since January 1, 2020, to dispose of at least 25 percent of the land pursuant to subparagraph (ii). - (B) Land disposed of for residential purposes shall: - (i) Be put out subject to the local agency's open, competitive solicitation process or put out to open, competitive bid by the local agency, provided that all entities identified in Government Code section 54222, subdivision (a), are invited to participate. - (ii) Include the appropriate affordability covenants or restrictions recorded against the surplus land that will be used to meet the plan's affordability requirements.
+At least 25 percent of the residential units proposed in the entirety of the land use plan or policy, but not necessarily on individual parcels, must be affordable pursuant to Section 102(a) of these Guidelines. - (19) Land subject to Government Code section 54222.3.1.
+HCD may request additional information to confirm land is eligible for the exemption. - (d) If the surplus land is located in one of the four locations below, an NOA for open space purposes must be sent via email or certified mail to the entities identified in Government Code section 54222(b) and HCD before a local agency may dispose of the land pursuant to Section 103(c)(2)-(8) and (10)-(19) of these Guidelines. - (1) The land is located within a coastal zone. - (2) The land is adjacent to a historical unit of the State Parks System.